 My favorite version of the actual RWS is the Universal Waite.
 I tried the Original initially, but the colors are quite muddy, and I found the UW to be so nicely recolored without being garish or cartoonish so that I could enjoy Pamela Colman-Smith’s drawings and see a lot more symbolic detail.
 For basic readings, there’s nothing quite as reliable as the symbolism in the RWS cards.

-As I mentioned in a previous post in this series, the Robin Wood Tarot (see the Emperor above) was my first deck and I still use it regularly for readings.
+As I mentioned in a previous post in this series, the Robin Wood Tarot (see the Star far left above) was my first deck and I still use it regularly for readings.

-I also love the down-to-earth (yes, even though the theme is Christian medieval) and symbolically rich Golden Tarot by Kat Black (see the Seven of Cups above).
+I also love the down-to-earth (yes, even though the theme is Christian medieval) and symbolically rich Golden Tarot by Kat Black (see the World at far right above).
 Medieval life and art weren’t just about Madonnas, baby Jesus and saints.
 The art feels very much about the universal concerns of human life on the Earth plane with a tease of Heaven in the distance.

-I have also based my own Cosmic Whispers deck on the RWS system (see the Three of Cups in the image at the top of the post), although by basing my take on NASA images of the universe, I am taking a more abstract approach to some of the RWS imagery.
+I have also based my own Cosmic Whispers deck on the RWS system (see the Ace of Cups in center of the above image), although by basing my take on NASA images of the universe, I am taking a more abstract approach to some of the RWS imagery.

 Inner Worlds and Sacred Work